 From 400mHz onwards the Amiron Wireless is surprisingly quite neutral and linear sounding to around 2k.
 The upper mids to around 5k on the lower treble is a bit dipped though in comparison.
-A little percussion energy and presence are missing from the presentation which adds to that slightly darker and smooth tone of the Amiron Wireless.
+A little percussion energy and presence are missing from the presentation which adds to the slightly darker and smoother tone of the Amiron Wireless.

 True, it is not as airy or energetic sounding as the home, is the darker sounding of the two.
 However, for casual long listening sessions, it is just perfect with a clever mix of body and slightly softened leading edges.

 Going wired will produce a cleaner top-end though by some distance.
 You will find that clever tuning to be more impactful and impressive with that short cable attached.
 I did tend to find moving to aptX-HD from wired softened up the treble a bit too much for my personal preference.